liferay/liferay-docs/develop/tutorials/articles/localization/generating-language-props-and-translations.markdown

 a resource bundle file with a name ending in his locale's two character code.
-For example, a resource bundle file named `Language_es.properties` containing a message property with key `welcome` must be present with a Spanish translation of the word "Welcome".
+For example, a resource bundle file named `Language_es.properties` containing a message property with key `welcome` must be present with a Spanish translation of the word "Welcome."
 Don't worry, the Plugins SDK provides a means for you to get translations for your default resource bundle.

 It's time to get started by doing the initial setup for the Bing Translator